jack-indaboks/TILT/README.md

 7. Whenever you add, rename, retire, or relocate any identity file, whether in the core slots (00-19) or custom extensions (20-99), update `01_INDEX_{ILname}.md`, keep this README’s structure table in sync with the index, and ensure any cross-references in other files stay aligned.
 8. Test the identity in your target interface(s) and iterate until the persona, tone, and guardrails behave as intended.
 9. Version this Team Identity Layer (tags or branches) so composite identities can pull updates confidently.
+10. Track upstream template changes by adding this repository as an upstream remote, then cherry-pick individual commits or merge `upstream/team` depending on how tightly you want to curate updates.

 ## For Operators and End Users